K-avi/protesting_on_graphs/README.txt

 The goals of my internship are:

-- implement an efficient Simulation of walkers on a graph
+- implement an efficient Simulation of protesters on a graph
 - write data analysis of this simulation
 - maybe do other fun things (generating a small db of simulations ? )